 - Aquamoves memberships and casual fees

 - Early Childhood Education fees

-- Kidstown fees

 - Parking fees

-- Saleyards fees

 - Performing Arts fees

-- Waste Management fees at Cosgrove Landfill
+- Waste Management fees at Cosgrove

+Landfill and the Resource Recovery Centres

 - Aged and Health Care service fees

 - Leases and facility hire fees

 Council plays a key role in supporting the Greater Shepparton community, and the provision of services and infrastructure enable Council to achieve its strategic objectives.
 In providing these services, Council must consider a range of 'Best Value' principles including service cost and quality standards, value-for-money, and community expectations and values.
 As well as balancing the affordability and accessibility of infrastructure and services within its financial capacity and in the interests of long-term financial sustainability.